Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_metro_stores.md

-# Staging Model: staging_metro_stores
+# Staging Model: stg_metro_stores

 ## Overview
-The `staging_metro_stores` model is designed to extract, transform, and standardize raw store data from the POS system for Metro.
+The `stg_metro_stores` model is designed to extract, transform, and standardize raw store data from the POS system for Metro.
 This model pulls data from the `raw_metro_stores` table in the `pos` schema, renames columns to improve clarity, and generates a composite unique identifier for each store.
 These transformations ensure the data is consistent and ready for downstream processing and analytics.

 ## Source Data
 - **Source Table:** `pos.raw_metro_stores`